commercialhaskell/stackage/CURATORS.md

 Recommended: run these from inside a `tmux` session.
 If you get version bound problems on nightly or LTS major, you need to fix build-constraints.yaml (see info above).

+### Building LTS minor releases
 For an LTS minor bump, you'll typically want to:

 * Add constraints to package `range:` fields in eg `work/lts14/constraints.yaml`.
 * Add new packages versioned to eg `work/lts14/snapshot-incomplete.yaml` (the `@<hash>` suffix is optional)